Samuel1236w/PRODIGY_CS_04/README.md

    - Install the pynput library using pip by running the following command in your terminal or command prompt:
        - pip install pynput

+RUNNING THE KEYLOGGER

+	1. Download the Script:
+Clone this repository or download the keylogger.py file.
+	2. Run the Script:
+Open a terminal/command prompt in the directory where the script is located, and run:

+     -python keylogger.py